agrosner/DBFlow/usage2/Retrieval.md

 queue system.
 The reason for this change was to simplify the queuing system and allow other systems to exist without confusing loss of functionality.
 To keep the old system read [Transactions](/usage2/StoringData.md).

+## Faster Retrieval

+In an effort to squeeze out more speed at the potential cost of flexibility, DBFlow provides a couple ways to optimize loads from the DB.
+If you simply retrieve a `List` of `Model` without any projection from your DB, you can take advantage of 2 features:
+    1. `@Table(orderedCursorLookUp = true)` -> We do not call `Cursor.getColumnIndex()` and assume that the `Cursor` is ordered by column declarations in the class.
+    2. `@Table(assignDefaultValuesFromCursor = false)` -> We do not expect to reuse an object from the DB (or care) if the corresponding fields aren't assigned a value when missing from the `Cursor`.